cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-integration-tests.md

 You will call this function from the relevant tests.

-For the tests proper, before an action that you expect to transfer money (or not) you can verify the initial position:
+For the tests proper, before an action that you expect to transfer money (or not), you can verify the initial position:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/integration-tests/tests/integration/checkers/keeper/msg_server_play_move_test.go#L59-L62]
 suite.RequireBankBalance(balAlice, alice)